sclorg/mongodb-container/CONTRIBUTING.md

 ## Making changes to runtime scripts

-The Docker images created from this repository contain several runtime scripts that are executed from the image entrypoint / default command.
+The container images created from this repository contain several runtime scripts that are executed from the image entrypoint / default command.
 These scripts are located under `${IMAGE_VERSION}/root/`.